arnauddhaene/CElegansDev/README_CElegans.md

 ## Installation
 To install these PlugIns, one must download the entire repository and copy the files into a Java project in an Eclipse Workspace.
+The Java project must have the relevant
+>plugins.config
+and
+>build.xml
-The Java project must have the relevant 'plugins.config' and 'build.xml' files as described in the earlier weeks of the **Bioimage Informatics BIO-410** course.
+files as described in the earlier weeks of the **Bioimage Informatics BIO-410** course.

 The following lines must be added to the 'plugins.config' file :
-'Plugins>BII_Project, "Preprocessing", Img_Preprocessing("")
+Plugins>BII_Project, "Preprocessing", Img_Preprocessing("")
  Plugins>BII_Project, "CElegans", C_Elegans_Development("")
  Plugins>BII_Project, "Volume", Volume_Calc("")'